JakovFreund/tabletop-assistant/tasks.md

 #### COMBAT/SCENE TAB
 - need a SceneObject class (Creature, Item and Object (tree, rock...) inherit from it) - has size, id
 - DM UI to create a Damage object with all properties
+- need to implement damage not only through gameLog, but also DM custom Damage objects, and also just +- health manipulation
+- players can favorite castables to be on top of the list (will need to save to gamestate somehow)
 - player can see all the creatures on scene, actions he can take (with unavailable ones greyed out), full spellbook
 - player can in combat see a list of Default Actions, Spells, Weapon Actions, Class Actions to choose from
 - need to be able to display/preview summon's abilities before summoning them